jinujayan/Capstone_ECGAnalyzer/README.md

 # ECG Analyzer
-To classify ECG readings to the correct beat class and to identify if it is a case of Myocardial Infraction
+To classify ECG readings to the correct heartbeat class and to identify if it is a case of Myocardial Infraction.

 ## Table of contents
 1. [Project Overview](#project-overview)